Omnibus-Type/Saira/SairaStencil/README.md

 # Saira Stencil

-**Omnibus-Type**
+**Gatti & Omnibus-Type Team**
-*SIL Open Font License, 1.1*
+*SIL Open Font License 1.1,*
+*635 characters, 904 glyphs (Press Series).*
+*Tipos Latinos 2014*

-Saira Stencil is the cut out version of Saira, designed by Héctor Gatti and developed by Omnibus-Type Team.
+Saira Stencil is the cut version of Saira, maintaining its primary structure, but adding precise slits.
+Some of these cuts seem rather logical, others rather offbeat.
+Sharp and striking, Saira Stencil offers attractive options for composing titles and brands.
+It was designed by Héctor Gatti and developed by the Omnibus-Type Team.

 ![Sample of Saira Stencil.](SairaStencil.png "Saira Stencil")